tumacell/ICT4HM103-3004/README.md

 - *Elasticsearch*
 - Cassandra

-Based on your choise the way attackers are chasing after the data changes as well.
+Based on your choise as developer the way attackers are attacking the data changes as well.
 So you have to prepare based on your specific needs to an attack and build threat models based on that.
 For example if you have some of the data in a private cloud and some of the data in public cloud.

 #### Threats against cloud databases